antoine3000/dok-antoine/content/assignments/2020-02-26-3D-scanning-printing/_index.md

 The slicing process of the oloid model was very interesting because I had to add supports to keep the shape in place during printing.
 It helped me understand how supports work and how to generate them in a slicer software, which is actually super easy.

 To do so, I used [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura) and its pre-configured *Support* options.
 In order to reduce the printing time and because I knew it from my previous test, I increased the overhang angle to 55° (instead of 45°).

+Here is the .std file I made for printing: [oloid.stl](files/oloid.stl)

 ## Printing